Bolsonaro: Fact-checking claims by the Brazilian leader at UN

 He has been accused by opposition politicians of ignoring concerns about the deal when they were flagged to him - something he has denied.

-Mr Bolsonaro, and some of his family and friends have also been linked to various investigations since he took office in 2019.
+Some of Mr Bolsonaro's family and friends have also been linked to various investigations since he took office in 2019.

 In November 2020, his son Flavio was formally accused of embezzlement, money laundering, misappropriation of funds and directing a "criminal organisation."
 He has denied any wrongdoing.

-The Brazilian Supreme Court is looking into allegations that President Bolsonaro had tried to interfere with the work of the federal police, who were looking into corruption cases that may involve family members.
+Brazil's top prosecutor is looking into allegations that President Bolsonaro had tried to interfere with the work of the federal police, who were looking into corruption cases.
+Mr Bolsonaro has denied this.

 'Brazil is already an example in energy generation, with 83% coming from renewable sources'